Allergies

 How to treat spring allergies?

 The best treatments are nasal steroid sprays, such as Flonase, Rhinocort, and Nasacort.
-All are available over the counter, all are equally effective, and all are equally safe and not addictive, Dr. Hoover said.
+All are available over the counter, all are equally effective, and all are equally safe and not addictive.
 Also, unlike something like prednisone, the sprays are a low dose of steroids.

 If sprays don’t work, you should see an ENT doctor for additional testing and to see if immunotherapy shots, drops, or tablets are warranted.
 They can also tell you if your symptoms are actually from allergies, or if they’re from something else, like a deviated septum.